jjblum/INTCATCH-BoatUserManual-HTML/troubleshooting.rst

 The sensor data display is sorted by parameter.
 Different probes may share parameters, but measure distinct values.
 For example, the electrical conductivity probe and the dissolved oxygen probe both measure temperature.
+Both of these temperature values are sent to the tablet app for display.

+The tablet pools all data with the same parameter together into one spot in the display.
+So if the EC probe and DO probe send distinct temperature values, the one that arrives first will display, and then the one that arrives second will replace it.
+Because of this, you may see the displayed value quickly change between values.

+In some cases, if there is an issue with a probe, this difference can be unrealistically large.

+:ref:`Top of this page <troubleshooting>`

+:ref:`Back to the index <index>`

 .. _boat_arrow_does_not_appear: